humorists, comedians and/or magicians

 I've seen some of his stand-up on Comedy Central, but I mainly know him for acting.
 There was Welcome to New York, and My Boys, and It's Kind of a Funny Story, and probably some stuff I've forgotten.

-I know him from Tru Calling, and It's Kind of a Funny Story, and a small role in The Muppets, and some stand-up on Comedy Central.
+I know him from Tru Calling; and It's Kind of a Funny Story; and a small role in The Muppets; and Birdman; and some stand-up on Comedy Central.
 And no doubt other stuff I don't remember as well.

 I enjoyed his appearances on The Smothers Brothers, and in a Geico commercial.
 I may have seen him in some other stuff or I may not, I forget.

 Well, there's the Police Academy movies.
 And I think I saw Hot to Trot.
 And of course Scrooged.
 Um, I seem to recall seeing him do stand-up on some show, I'm thinking Hard Rock Live, probably.
 And he wrote and directed God Bless America.
 And he's done some voice work.
 I dunno, I'm sure I've seen or heard him in plenty of other stuff...

 Let's see, I sort of know him for hosting USA Up All Night.
 And there was The Aristocrats.
 And I guess I saw him in Problem Child, though I don't remember the movie well at all.
 And I know him for some voice work.
 I've probably seen at least a bit of his stand-up on TV.
 And I'm probably forgetting lots of other things I saw or heard him in.

 I know her from Suddenly Susan and I've seen a bit of My Life on the D-List and an episode of The X-Files and no doubt I've seen or heard her in other stuff...